Suboptimal-Studio/website/games/give-no-quarter/index.md

 ## Early Access / Testing?

-Available only through Discord by participating in various events on Discord.
+Available only through our [Community Discord](https://discord.gg/invite/9uwyJ85Jae) by participating in various events in our Discord.
 Alternatively, some users who [sign up to our newsletter](/forms/newsletter.md) may also be eligible.

 ## Screenshots